konstellation-io/website/content/en/docs/KRE/concepts/index.md

 Example of a basic workflow
 {{< /imgproc >}}

-In KRE the external messages comes from a gRPC client.
+In KRE, external messages comes from a gRPC client.
 A special component called Entrypoint (gRPC server) dispatch the messages to a determinated workflow and returns the response of the last node to the client.
 The workflow nodes becomes a PODs in your k8s cluster when the version is started.